audience-kit/audience_kit_api/doc/TASKS.md

 - Create multiple facebook ID mapping
 - Move person locale mapping to relation table
 - Data model relate person to event via facet (DJ, performer, promoter)
+- Mutual friends API to determine social score for venue
+- RSVP scope

+### Facebook Graph Objects (ugh, please don't make me)
+- Check in via app?  (consent only)
+- Attended / attending event?

+### API Privacy
+- Sunset policy on records
+- Maximum tolerance on GPS coordinates recorded
+- Extended envelope for tracked areas to record
+- Gaussian field / bloom filter
+- Course location to detect new venues (long term as the bloom filter needs to be online)
+- Does time need to be recorded for above or just done by cohort (sliding window?)

 ## CMS
 - Facebook login